juancarlucci/codeinsight/README.md

 ## Process/approach:

 Formulate purpose of app

 Whiteboard basic concept

 Use Sketch for wire-framing

 Do basic usability testing

 ## DELIVERABLES

-### Techonolgy Stack for gitStats
+### Techonolgy Stack for codeInsight
-Node.js/MongoDb/Express for the back-end HTML/CSS/JavaScript for the front-end
+Node.js/MongoDb/Express for the back-end

+HTML/CSS/JavaScript for the front-end

 Bonus level technologies: D3.js

 ### Audience:
 A coder who has a github account with repos that wants a visual representation of his/her code.

 ### User Story:
-User is able to create account and login to gitStats.
+User is able to create account and login to codeInsight.
 The main page is an insights dashboard displaying publicly available information via Github’s API.
 Information is displayed as graphs/charts representing major trends in the users own repo history.
 User can navigate to What’s Hot page for statistics for all Github repos